Taylor-CCB-Group/SpOOx/src/R_scripts/readme.md

         --create_sample_columns FALSE \
         --output_dir /path/to/output \

-Using a table where the first 10 columns are metadata and the rest are markers, using the batch column to normalise:-
+Using a table where the first 10 columns are metadata and the rest are markers, using the batch column to normalize:-

      Rscript Rphenoclustering_R \
         --input_file /path/to/cellData.tab \